South Africa: Military

 The South African National Defence Force (SANDF) serves as the unified armed forces of South Africa.
-Established in 1994, it was formed as a volunteer military through the integration of the former South African Defence Force (SADF) and several liberation movement forces.
-The SANDF is subdivided into four branches, the South African Army, the South African Air Force, the South African Navy, and the South African Military Health Service.
-As of 2025, the force consists of about 100,000 personnel, of which 75,000 are active professional soldiers, and operates under the authority of the President of South Africa, who serves as Commander-in-Chief.
-South Africa allocates approximately R57 billion (US$3.25 billion), or 0.8% of GDP, to defence expenditure, with proposals to raise this to 1.5% of GDP (around R110 billion) to address modernisation and regional security responsibilities.
+Established in 1994, it was formed as a voluntary military through the integration of the former South African Defence Force (SADF) and several liberation movement forces.
+The SANDF is organised into four branches: the South African Army, the South African Air Force, the South African Navy, and the South African Military Health Service.
+As of 2025, the force comprises nearly 100,000 personnel, of whom around 75,000 are active professional soldiers, and operates under the authority of the president of South Africa, who serves as commander-in-chief.
+The SANDF emerged as a prominent African peacekeeping force in the early 2000s, deploying as a leading contributor to United Nations and African Union missions in Burundi (2001), Sudan (2004) and the Democratic Republic of the Congo (2003).
+It has since participated in regional security operations in countries including Lesotho and Mozambique, while continuing to contribute to multinational United Nations peacekeeping missions, including the Force Intervention Brigade.

-South Africa's armed forces have participated in numerous regional operations and international peacekeeping missions.
-Historically, the former SADF played a major role in the South African Border War (1966–1990), conducting large-scale operations in Namibia and Angola during the Cold War era.
-Since 1994, the newly founded SANDF has transitioned towards peacekeeping and humanitarian roles, contributing to missions in Lesotho, the Democratic Republic of the Congo, Mozambique, and other African states under the United Nations and African Union.
-These deployments have positioned South Africa as one of the continent's leading contributors to peacekeeping operations.